SSVerma/ShowTime2/README.md

 ShowTime demonstrates uses of [MVVM](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) architecture.

+- core-* : Modules which can be resued across projects (beyond ShowTime, plug and play).
+Some refactoring is pending to reduce dependencies at some places.
+- shared-*: Modules which are shared across feature modules.
+- feature-*: Modules representing a particular app feature.
+- feature-*-navigation: Modules representing entry points to access corresponding feature.

 ## API Key

 You need to supply API key for [TMDB](https://www.themoviedb.org/documentation/api) to build the project.

+## Planned work

+- Material design 3 support
+- Multi form factor support like Tablet, Wear etc.
+- Move **core-*** modules as independent supporting libraries and add them as dependencies
+- Improve navigation support including bottom sheets, dialog etc.
+- Improve library and sharing features
+- Cross platform experiments using Compose